 The coke capping technology we developed and commercially deployed at Pond 5 involves placing a geofabric/geogrid on a tailings pond and then placing petroleum coke (a byproduct of upgraded bitumen) to create a solid surface.
 Giant straws, called vertical strip drains, are added to dewater the fluid tailings.
 In the future, we will spread sand over the coke to allow placement of a soil cover and vegetation (trees and shrubs).This is the first full-scale soft tailings cap of its kind in the industry.

 Originally, Suncor anticipated completing the cap on Pond 5 in 2019.
-However, based on how well the dewatering had already progressed, an opportunity to mobilize a team to install the rest of the cap allowed for the pond to be fully trafficable late last year.
+However, based on how well the dewatering had already progressed, an opportunity to mobilize a team to install the rest of the cap allowed for the pond to be fully trafficable in 2017.

 Now that the cap is complete, settlement will continue and Suncor will work to understand how to apply this technology to further improve our operations.
 In addition, we will share our lessons learned with other oil sands operators through COSIA.